Thorlabs/Light_Analysis_Examples/Matlab/CCS Spectrometers/README.md

 ## Included Example

-### WFS_Matlab
+### CCS_Spectrometer
-This example shows how to initialize the wavefront sensor WFS20-*-,WFS31-* or WFS40-*  and configure the attached microlens array.
-This also goes through the suggested process for acquiring spotfield images and outputting calculation data like centroid and wavefront values.
+This example shows how to initialize the CCS100, CCS175 or CCS200 spectrometer.
+It sets the integration time, measures and displays the spectrum.

-The code uses the C library DLL file for the Wavefront Sensor.
+The code uses the C library DLL file for the CCS spectrometer TLCCS_64.

 In order to avoid error messages, comment out the “__fastcall” and “signed” calling conventions in the header file “visatype.h” in the folder: C:\Program Files\IVI Foundation\VISA\Win64\Include